SolovevAnton/Practice_Project_SimpleMailSender/README.md

 # Practice_Project_SimpleMailSender
-Project working with tables in JavaFX, Jackson, Files amd Mail.ru api;
+Practice project to work with tables in JavaFX, Jackson, Files amd Mail.ru api;

 Done in 9 hours